EvSivtsova/ratify/README.md

 The exotic pet owner's companion app- not just for rats!

-Ratify is a mobile app created to wllow ease of use for owners of exotic pets to quickly and easily:
+Ratify is a mobile app created to allow ease of use for owners of exotic pets to quickly and easily:

 - View local vets that treat their specific animal
 - Search a comprehensive list of foods to check if they are safe or harmful for their animal